-Tour Durban’s rich twenty-three year history
+Tour Durban’s rich twenty-five year history

 What began as a casual conversation between friends soon transformed into something much bigger, the beginning of Durban’s leading cycling event, the Tour Durban.
 When Mike Staphorst, former Chairperson of Kings Park Cycling Club, and a friend started talking about the Cape Argus, South Africa’s biggest cycling event, they questioned why Durban could not have their own premier cycle race.
 So with a determined mind and the invaluable help of Rotary, sponsorships from big names such as Swiss Air and Rainbow Chickens and a dedicated team from the Kings Park Cycling Club, the first Tour Durban was a success with just over 2000 entrants.

 Staphorst was heavily involved with all logistics of the race and remembered the "job” being quite tough and demanding, especially in the days of faxes and no outsourced companies to help carry the load.
 "I did almost everything, from entries, to data capturing to seeding,” recounted Staphorst.
 "But I always made sure I did absolutely nothing on race day, I couldn’t miss cycling the race I helped plan!”